libgdx/libgdx.github.io/_pages/dev/-contributing/from_source.md

 ./gradlew publishToMavenLocal
 ```

 This will build and install libGDX and all core components to your local maven repository with the current version declared in the gradle.properties file.
+If you are working with an older branch of libGDX, try `mvn install` instead.

 <br/>